 Square invitations are fun and different, but the postage costs more.
 Can you believe it?
 Save a little money here by using traditional wedding invitation sizes instead.

 54. Choose buttercream or frosting instead of fondant on your cake.

 Fondant costs more.
 Or, skip frosting altogether and choose a naked wedding cake.
 “Naked cakes” are essentially cakes without frosting.
 See 6 Jaw-Dropping Naked Wedding Cakes for inspiration.

 55. Choose an inexpensive cake topper.

 You can save money on a wedding topper by buying a less expensive one.
-This cheap option by Custom Craft Cuts looks beautiful and costs less money.
+Check out cheap options here.

 56. Or skip a topper and use a single flower instead.

 Want to skip a wedding cake topper altogether?
 You can!
 Buy a single flower for the cake instead: shop beautiful options here.

 57. Opt for no limousine if you don’t really need it.

 You can skip it altogether or rent a town car (many limousine services offer them, as well) for just the two of you at the end of the night.
 You’ll get romantic transport back to your hotel at a fraction of the cost.